MateJozsaPhys/CNDinvestigation/README.md

 # CNDinvestigation
 This repository contains data, algorithms and useful information used in the article:
 ***
-*Opportunities and challenges of partitioning  the space of real-world network measures*
+*Opportunities and challenges of partitioning  the space of real-world network measures*, Máté Józsa, Alpár S. Lázár, Zsolt I. Lázár
 ***

 ### Structure of the repository: